Neutrollized/free-tier-gke/README.md

 In my opinion, GKE Dataplane V2 may not be suitable for production just quite yet due to some of its current [limitations](https://cloud.google.com/kubernetes-engine/docs/concepts/dataplane-v2#limitations), but I expect this technology to get picked up by other cloud providers which will help it mature further over couple of years.

+If you would like to learn more about Cilium and how to get started, I wrote a short Medium article about it [here](https://medium.com/@glen.yu/getting-started-with-ebpf-and-cilium-on-gke-6553c5d7e02a).

 ## Example Kubernetes Deployment
 I've included an example deployment of nginx with *LoadBalancer* (GCP ALB) service.
 Please note that the deployment does provision an GCP load balancer so this will incur extra charges if you leave it running for too long.